-I am not, nor will I ever be, someone who sits down and spends huge amounts of time creating a full-on calendar with daily schedules for the entire school year.
+I am not, nor will I ever be, someone who sits down and spends huge amounts of time creating a full-on calendar with a daily homeschool schedule for the entire school year.
 Lesson plan, schemesson plan.
 I’m not one to have a fixed routine (unless morning coffee counts).
 I like flexibility.
 And I’ve never wanted to replicate The Classroom, but I’m also not an Unschooler.

 At the same time, I like having a little sanity.

 Here are some of the resources I used and the process I went through.
-It wasn’t as painful or overwhelming as I thought it would be, and it has really helped.
+Finding a homeschool schedule that worked for us wasn’t as painful or overwhelming as I thought it would be, and it has really helped.

 Step One: Research What Others Are Doing